maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>Bitcoin açın: URI</translation>

 YES
-The translation has a word order issue.
-In Azerbaijani, the correct form should be: "Bitcoin URI açın" or "Bir bitcoin URI açın".
-The given translation "Bitcoin açın: URI" is misleading and ungrammatical.
+The translation does not accurately reflect the original English meaning.
+"Bitcoin açın: URI" is not idiomatic in Azerbaijani and is unclear; also, "açın" is imperative "open!" and does not match the infinitive/noun phrase structure.
+Additionally, the format differs: the placement of "bitcoin:" should be preserved as part of the URI scheme, not translated as "Bitcoin".

 Correct translation:
-Bir bitcoin URI açın
-or
-Bitcoin URI açın
+Bitcoin: URI-ni açın
 ```

 ```